jbmadking/drupal_migrate_console_tools/README.md

 INTRODUCTION
 ------------

-Migrate Console Tools module is a port of the Migrate Tools module for the Drupal Console project.
+This module ports Migrate Tools module commands to Drupal Console.

-Migrate console tools only ports the commands from migrate_tools to Drupal Console and does not include any of the UI elements.
+This module only ports the commands & does not include any UI elements.
 It is currently not on the roadmap to add the ui elements.

-Note that these commands do not support drush style --simulate support
+Note that these commands do not support drush style --simulate

     migrate:status - Lists migrations and their status. migrate:import - Performs import operations.